10 Things to Do in Naples Italy | An Essential City Guide

 10) Have a Drink Next to the Open Ruins in Piazza Bellini

-If you’re looking for more things to do in Napoli, have a look at Get your Guide or Viator below.
+Still wondering if Italy Naples is worth visiting?
+If you’re looking for what to do in Naples, check out Get your Guide or Viator for more inspiration.
 Even if you don’t book a tour or experience with them directly, it will help you build your perfect itinerary.
-If you have the time, a trip to see Mt.
+If you have the time, a trip to Mt.
 Vesuvius or Pompeii is a must.
+Also, consider visiting the stunning Capri Island, a perfect getaway that even celebrities like to escape to.
+There are tours to Capri Island from Naples.
+Otherwise, you can do it on your own.

 - Visiting Capri Island in a day